B-Mohammed2/canvas/README.md

 * Color: Another functionality the web app offers is the color pallet allowing users to choose from a wide range of colors.
 * Line width: users can change the line width of all drawing tools including the eraser to give them more control on the canvas.
 * Drawing geometric shapes: Users can draw geometric shapes easily with the buttons provided in the web app such as (Rectangles, triangles, circles, and straight lines). they can add these shapes to their project by selecting the desired shape and placing it on the canvas.
 The chosen shapes inherit the selected color and line width to provide consistent design elements.
-* Editing Tools: The web app includes other buttons such as (Clear the Canvas, Undo actions, Redo actions, and eraser for detailed editing) actions to enhance the user's drawing experience.
+* Editing Tools: The web app includes other buttons such as (Clear the Canvas, Undo actions, Redo actions, and Eraser for detailed editing) actions to enhance the user's drawing experience.
 * Uploading image for editing: The web app includes an Upload button to upload images from their device to the canvas for modification and editing.
 * Saving drawing: When users finished their artwork, this feature allows the user to save the work as an image file on their device and share their creations.